 When it comes to toys, children have ridiculously low standards.
 A kid will play with anything.
-If you don’t believe me, pick up any random object (a sheet of paper, a handful of broken glass, a bunch of loose change clumped together because someone spilled syrup or something in the cup holder) and hand it to a two-year-old.
+If you don’t believe me, pick up any random object (a discarded syringe, a handful of broken glass, a bunch of loose change clumped together because someone spilled syrup or something in the cup holder) and hand it to a two-year-old.
 Chances are they’ll begin playing with it, and good many of them will probably try to eat it too.
 That’s how openminded kids are; when it comes to potential toys, everything gets a fair shake.

 WHAT IS FIREBALL ISLAND, AND WHY?

 Fireball Island is a boardgame which was, at one point, released.
 What this means is that copies of it were printed at a factory and subsequently shipped to 2nd and 3rd parties who allowed customers to take the game home in exchange for currency.

 Got it?
 Great.
 Now that I’ve covered the boring logistics out of the way I can get the to the exciting part: A description of the game itself.
 I’ll begin by transcribing the text off the back of the box: